 - ALL TARGETS: Include "bugcrowd" in the user-agent string

-- TARGET 2 (WWW): Populate email fields with your @bugcrowdninja.com address (for more info regarding @bugcrowdninja email addresses, see here: https://researcherdocs.bugcrowd.com/v2.0/docs/your-bugcrowdninja-email-address)
+- CORPORATE WEBSITE: Populate email fields with your @bugcrowdninja.com address (for more info regarding @bugcrowdninja email addresses, see here: https://researcherdocs.bugcrowd.com/v2.0/docs/your-bugcrowdninja-email-address)

 - Scope is limited - READ THE BRIEF BEFORE TESTING

 For this program, we are inviting researchers to test our community and customer facing web resources, as well as two of our products; our Identity Service and our Privilege Service.
 For high level product information, see: https://www.centrify.com/products